 OHSU's Palliative Care Service can help you deal with the symptoms and anxiety that often come with serious illness or injury.
-You do not have to stop other treatment or be terminally ill to receive our services.
+You do not have to stop treatment or be terminally ill to get our services.

 - Help you relieve pain and other symptoms, improving your quality of life.